msuhanov/regf/Windows registry file format specification.md

 A hive is considered to be dirty (i.e. requiring recovery) when a base block in a primary file contains a wrong checksum, or its *primary sequence number* doesn't match its *secondary sequence number*.
 If a hive isn't dirty, but a transaction log file (new format) contains subsequent log entries, they are ignored.

 ## Multiple transaction log files
 A hive writer may use no transaction log files, a single transaction log file (\*.LOG), or two transaction log files (\*.LOG1 and \*.LOG2).
-In the latter case, also known as a dual-logging scheme (introduced in Windows Vista), a dummy third transaction log file (\*.LOG) may be present for backward compatibility.
+In the last case, also known as a dual-logging scheme (introduced in Windows Vista), a dummy third transaction log file (\*.LOG) may be present for backward compatibility.
 When a hive writer is using a single transaction log file, two empty transaction log files from the dual-logging scheme (\*.LOG1 and \*.LOG2) may be present as well.

 ### Old format
 Under normal circumstances, only the first transaction log (\*.LOG1) file is used.
 If an error occurs when writing to a primary file, a switch to the second transaction log file (\*.LOG2) is performed (this file will contain a cumulative log of dirty data, i.e. dirty pages that weren't written to a primary file due to an error and pages dirtied since the failed write, on the next write attempt).
 If write errors persist, a hive writer will swap the transaction log file being used on every write attempt (\*.LOG2 to \*.LOG1 and vice versa), keeping a cumulative log of dirty data.
 After a successful write operation on a primary file, the first transaction log file will be used again.
 If an error occurs when writing a base block to a primary file in the beginning of a write operation (in order to update the *Primary sequence number* and *Last written timestamp* fields), the whole operation fails without changing the log file being used.